 Imposing evidentiary sanctions.
 As indicated by McAllister Towing and San Luis Trucking, above, the Board has repeatedly affirmed the authority and discretion of ALJs to impose evidentiary sanctions against a noncomplying party where the General Counsel has elected not to initiate court enforcement proceedings (see § 8-800, below).
+See also Starbucks Corp., 18-CA-295458, et al., unpub.
+Board Order issued May 26, 2023 (2023 WL 5953952, 2024 NLRB LEXIS 246) (denying respondent's special appeal, finding that the ALJ did not abuse her discretion by imposing evidentiary sanctions where respondent provided vague and inadequate information regarding its search for subpoenaed materials and refused to produce a custodian of the records).
 And the D.C.
 Circuit and certain other circuit courts have generally agreed.
 See Perdue Farms Inc. v.
 NLRB, 144 F.3d 830, 834 (D.C.
 Cir.
 1998), and additional court decisions cited below.
 However, as discussed in § 8-510 above, the Fourth, Sixth, and Ninth Circuits have held to the contrary.